May. 24, 2017

 Monica Cure is a scholar of Comparative Literature, and visual and material culture.
 She earned her bachelor’s degree in English (with a concentration in poetry) and Spanish literature, as well as a minor in art history, from Kenyon College.
-Dr. Cure received her doctorate in Comparative Literature from the University of Southern California.
-She specializes in late 19th/early 20th century British and American literature and culture, and representations of otherness.
+Cure received her doctorate in Comparative Literature from the University of Southern California.
+She specializes in late nineteenth/early twentieth century British and American literature and culture, and representations of otherness.

 Esqueda is a professor of Christian higher education in the doctoral programs